 - Do the participants need any spending money?Small amount of money will be needed for souvenirs and snacks they want to purchase.

 - What are the chaperone requirements?Chaperones must be 25 years old, certified 4-H volunteers.
-One chaperone must be currently certified in outdoor wilderness first aid.

 - What trips have been taken in the past?

 - 2012 – Pecos Wilderness in Northern New Mexico.
 Near Santa Fe, NM

 - 2013 – Carson National Forest in Northern New Mexico.
 Near Taos, NM

 - 2014 – Buffalo River in Arkansas.